bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 projects.

-Once you have finished your development you will usually want to install the implemented application or workflow on an Axon Ivy Engine.
+Once you have finished your development you will usually want to install the implemented application or workflow on an |ivy-engine|.
 Projects form the single unit of deployment for this purpose, i.e. you deploy each project into a container on the engine which is called *process model version*.
 A project may be deployed in multiple versions on the